seandlg/blog/content/posts/2020-01-14-evil-twin-attacks/index.md

 ## 5. The Man in the Middle

 The user is connected to our Wi-Fi.
-Let's try to lure him/her to typing into their password into our fake router website.
+Let's try to lure him/her into typing their password into our fake router website.
 For this, we configure `dnsmasq` to return the IP address of our local server for every request.
 We add the following line to `dnsmasq.conf`:

 ```text
 address=/#/192.168.1.1